 We soon pull away from the dock and begin the cruise upriver.
 Restaurants and bars line the waterfront and the whistle of the breeze as we move along mingles with the sounds of the land-bound diners and partygoers.

 The cruise features live entertainment, and as cocktails and drinks are served, my fellow sailors begin to relax and fill the dance floor.
 It’s a great time for me to explore the vessel and take in the workmanship.
 Constructed in Brisbane, the Kookaburra Queen II is made entirely from Queensland timbers: ironbark for the keel, white spotted gum for the hull and Queensland white beech for the decking.

 We pass the Brisbane City Botanic Gardens and head towards the heritage-listed Kangaroo Point Cliffs, subtly lit up and decorated with daring abseilers.
-We reach the South Bank precinct (the site of World Expo 88) and cruise past the Wheel of Brisbane, the South Bank Parklands and Brisbane’s Cultural Centre.
+We reach the South Bank precinct (the site of World Expo 88) and cruise past The Wheel of Brisbane, South Bank Parklands and Queensland Cultural Centre.